seonman/HarmanDeveloperDocs/docs/api.rst

 hkwPlayEnded() - required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Invoked when the current playback is ended.
+This is called when the current playback has ended.

 **Signature:**
 	``-(void)hkwPlayEnded;``